 Gear & Shuttles

 At Canyon Bikes, choose from e-bikes or those that require you to provide the pedal power.
 They even offer trailside assistance and a shuttle service that drops you off at two-wheeling hot spots — like the Glenwood Canyon Recreation Trail — whether you rent a ride or bring your own.
-You can also combine cycling tours with a trek to Hanging Lake by purchasing a hiking permit.

 Sunlight Ski & Bike Shop, a local favorite, offers every type of bike under the high-altitude sun — from top-line touring bikes and e-bikes to mountain bikes, road bikes and cruisers.
 Book a package combining bicycle rentals with a shuttle service to explore scenic Glenwood Canyon along the Glenwood Canyon Recreation Trail.
 Another combo lets you tour the Roaring Fork Valley via the Rio Grande Trail, where you can hop off to stretch your legs in Carbondale or Basalt on your way to Aspen.